MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.5_environments.rst

 .. literalinclude:: code/room_env.py
    :lines: 103-116

-We now proceed then to create the agent policy, which will be a linear policy using tiles features, similar to the one used by the Mountain Car experiment from R. Sutton book.
+We now proceed then to create the agent policy, which is a linear policy using tiles features, similar to the one used by the Mountain Car experiment from R. Sutton book.

 .. literalinclude:: code/room_env.py